sveawebpay/php-integration/apidoc/files/BuildOrder/CreditOrderRowsBuilder.php.txt

 require_once SVEA_REQUEST_DIR . '/Includes.php';

 /**
  * CreditOrderRowsBuilder is used to credit individual order rows in an order.
- * (I.e. partially credit an order).
  *
- * For Invoice and Payment Plan orders, the order row status of the order is updated
+ * For Invoice orders, the order row status of the order is updated
- * to reflect the credited order rows.
+ * to reflect the new status of the order rows.
  *
+ * For Card and Direct bank orders, individual order rows will still reflect the
+ * status they got in order creation, even if orders have since been credited.
+ *
+ * Use setInvoiceId() or setOrderId() to specify the Svea invoice or order id
+ * for invoice and card/direct bank orders, respectively.
+ *
  * Use setCountryCode() to specify the country code matching the original create
  * order request.
  *
- * Use creditOrderRow() or creditOrderRows() to specify the credit order row(s).
+ * Use setRowToCredit or setRowsToCredit() to specify the order row(s) to credit.
+The order numbers
+ * should correspond to those returned by i.e. WebPayAdmin::queryOrder;
  *
+ * For card or direct bank orders, use addNumberedOrderRow() or addNumberedOrderRows() to pass
+ * in order rows (from i.e. queryOrder) that will be matched with set rows to cancel.
+ *
+ * Should you wish to add additional credit order rows not found in the original order, you may
+ * add them using addCreditOrderRow() or addCreditOrderRows().
+These will be added to the rows
+ * specified using setRow(s)ToCredit.
+ *
- * Then use either creditInvoiceOrderRows() or creditPaymentPlanOrderRows(), or
+ * Then use either creditInvoiceOrderRows(), creditCardOrderRows() or creditDirectBankOrderRows(),
- * creditCardOrderRows() or creditDirectBankOrderRows(), which ever matches
- * the payment method used in the original order request.
+ * which ever matches the payment method used in the original order request.
  *
  * The final doRequest() will send the creditOrderRows request to Svea, and the
  * resulting response code specifies the outcome of the request.